izulien/keybase.md/keybase.md

 ```

-And finally, I am proving ownership of the github account by posting this as a g
+And finally, I am proving ownership of the github account by posting this as a gist.
-ist.

 ### My publicly-auditable identity: